marmotitude/object-storage-tests/README.md

 ```

 And then run the desired test passing the name of your remote.
-The results are uploaded to a bucket on the same remote.
+The results are stored on a `results` folder.

 Type `just` to get a list of the available tests.
 See the [justfile](./justfile) to check the default parameters and bucket names used.